Exploring the Future Mission of the Shelter Called CCNV

 What promises to be impassioned public conversation about the future of the historic Federal City Shelter began this summer with a hearing led by City Councilmember Jim Graham.

 Homeless men and women, the leaders of advocacy groups and nonprofits and city officials gathered to reflect back upon the meaning of the vast shelter which has served Washington’s homeless for nearly four decades.

 And they looked ahead to the 2016 expiration of a federal requirement that the sprawling facility be used for homeless services.

 They found both crisis and opportunity in the fact that the 200,000 square foot District-owned building, which is badly in need of repair, is located on a valuable piece of real estate at 2nd and D Streets NW.

 The building is often simply called CCNV, for the Community for Creative Non-Violence, the activist group that took it over for use as a shelter in late 1983.
 The place actually houses three separate shelter programs, offering beds for more than 1,300 men and women.
-It also provides space for programs that help the homeless: Unity Health Care, Clean and Sober Streets and DC Central Kitchens.
+It also provides space for programs that help the homeless: Unity Health Care, Clean and Sober Streets, and D.C.
+Central Kitchen.

 At the hearing, speakers stressed the importance of ensuring the future of those programs and services.
 But some suggested a new facility or facilities might better serve the homeless, offering permanent supportive housing instead of emergency shelter beds, for example.
 The new place or places could be built either at the current site, or on a large adjacent parking lot that is owned by CCNV, or somewhere else in the city.
 What follows are some of the observations made at the hearing on the future of CCNV: